 In New Zealand, Health & Safety Regulations require notification be given to the HSE inspector if trenches are deeper than 1.5m.

-Requirements and options for safe trenching are given in the Department of Labour Approved Code of Practice for Safety in Excavation and Shafts for Foundations.
+Requirements and options for safe trenching are given in the New Worksafe Good Practice Guidelines for Excavation Safety.

 In summary these are: